nechnif/T13Balpha0/README.md

 The ``examples`` directory contains a plotting script ``plot.py`` that generates simplified versions of the plots from our paper.

-**We currently can not provide more data, in order to protect an ongoing analysis.
+**We currently do not provide further data because of an ongoing analysis.
 We will subsequently upload more data (e.g. annihilation channels) once the respective work is published.**

 Contact: michael.klasen@uni-muenster.de